rropen/absense-planner/SECURITY.md

 ## Private Software Policy

-The `ChangeMe` repository and project are intended to be internally accessible to Rolls-Royce employees and approved partners.
+The `ChangeMe` repository and project are intended to be internally accessible to Rolls-Royce employees and active partners.
 This project should not public facing or used publicly without the express permission of Rolls-Royce.
 If you find this package in the public, please contact the lead maintainer at [Josh.Haines@Rolls-Royce.com](mailto:Josh.Haines@Rolls-Royce.com).

 ## Reporting a Bug